Wipfi/ais_robot_localization/README.md

 ais_robot_localization
 ======================

-ais_robot_localization is a package of nonlinear state estimation nodes.
-The package was developed by Charles River Analytics, Inc.
+This is a fork of the original robot_localization package adding some

 Please see documentation here: http://wiki.ros.org/robot_localization